google/koladata/docs/cheatsheet.md

 **DataSlice Schema** refers to schemas attached to DataSlices. **Embedded Schema** refers schemas embedded inside Koda Objects as `__schema__` attribute or dtypes for primitives.
-DataSlice Schema can be primitive schema, Entity schema, OBJECT, ITEMID, or ANY.
-Embedded Schema cannot be ITEMID or ANY.
+DataSlice Schema can be primitive schema, Entity schema, OBJECT, or ITEMID.
+Embedded Schema cannot be ITEMID.

 Entity schemas can be either **explicit** or **implicit**.
 Explicit schemas are created using `kd.schema.new_schema/list_schema/dict_schema()` while implicit